 Marianne Hendriks portrays nature differently; her motivation behind the paintings is the wonderment for nature.
 She is fascinated with how we relate to nature.
-She plays with the balance of nature, abstraction and geometry, showing transformation.
+She plays with the balance of nature, abstraction, and geometry, showing the transformation.
 The work is influenced by art history and art’s ability to play with illusion.

 "I always found art captivating, it really entices curiosity.
 I believe that art has a decorative function.
 I love that art is everything but the obvious.
 Storytelling is what art is for me, I am crazy about stories, I like to think of it as serious play and conversation.
-I believe art has great tradition but also invites one to explore and divert from it, as art is based on art."
+I believe art has a great tradition but also invites one to explore and divert from it, as art is based on art."

 The strong sense of geometry in the paintings is influenced by her background in architecture and design.
 Marianne’s art is a playful approach to simplicity, creating order and calmness, inspired by temples of worship.
 How architecture of worship is a means of making sense of the world, all the chaos of nature.
 Structure and order opposite of how nature is perceived, whilst nature can’t exist without structure and symmetry.

-Her work shows a strong sense of rhythm by created patterns, repeated elements and texture, giving the impression that the plants are alive.
+Her work shows a strong sense of rhythm by created patterns, repeated elements, and texture, giving the impression that the plants are alive.
 The proportions in the paintings are a play and search out of curiosity on balance of symmetry and disruptions with imperfections.
 Becoming a balance between realism and abstraction.

 The artist's craft is an important part of Marianne’s work.
 The medium she uses is high pigment oil paint using added carriers to create her own glazing technique.
 The paintings surfaces are cradled basswood panels.
 A rather new technique that has developed and has proven to be one of the most stable and smooth surfaces that exist in oil painting.
-The advantage is that the paintings are kept light in comparison to other wood panel options.
+The advantage is that the paintings are kept the light in comparison to other wood panel options.